Kiss Me Once: Additional releases

-A year prior to the album release, on 28 May 2013, Minogue posted the dubstep track "Skirt" on SoundCloud.
-"Skirt" served as a buzz single for Kiss Me Once; it did not appear on the album, but was re-released as a digital EP on the iTunes Store in June.
-That month, an accompanying lyric video was published on Nowness, featuring more than 1,000 still photos shot of Minogue posing in a hotel room.
+Other songs released throughout the campaign for Kiss Me Once were considered for the album but were later dropped.
+Minogue released "Skirt" on her SoundCloud on 28 May 2013.
+Minogue revealed it to be a buzz single after its release, and it did not appear on any edition of Kiss Me Once.
+It was re-released as a digital EP on the iTunes Store in June.
+That month, Nowness released an accompanying lyric video with over 1,000 still photos of Minogue posing in a hotel room.
 "Crystallize", another track did not make into the final tracklist, was released as a charity single for the fundraising campaign One Note For Cancer on 26 May 2014.
 Originally intended to be included on the Japanese edition of Kiss Me Once, "Golden Boy" was released exclusively on 7" vinyl on 19 April 2014 for Record Store Day.
-An official music video for "Sexercize" was released on 19 March, in which Minogue doing gymnasium exercises in erotic positions.
-Minogue further promoted "Sexercize" by launching the sexercize.tv website, where she showcased several visual interpretations of "Sexercize".
-"Sexy Love" served as a promotional single in Australia in June, before "Million Miles" was sent to Spanish radio in July.
-"Beautiful" was sent to the radio in the UK on 15 February 2014, before its digital release in Australia on 14 March.